ontop/ontop-website/guide/getting-started.md

 It remains possible to use Ontop as a Java API through [RDF4J](https://rdf4j.org/) although we recommend the HTTP SPARQL endpoint as a first option (think of a microservice).
 Why?
 Because such a Java API would add many dependencies to your project and constraint you to use certain versions of Java.

 Ontop-rdf4j is available on [Maven Central](https://search.maven.org/artifact/it.unibz.inf.ontop/ontop-rdf4j).

-#### RDF4J workbench (not supported anymore)

-Our first solution for deploying Ontop as SPARQL endpoint has been through the RDF4J workbench.
-It has several UX issues, mainly because Ontop is working with files (for the mapping and the ontology) while the normal use cases of RDF4J workbench do not.
-We recommend you use the Ontop endpoint as a first option.